MmedaraU/study-notes/sass.md

     ```

 4. **compressed**
     Takes less space than all the output styles.
-Ii eliminates all white space
+It eliminates all white space.
     ```scss
     .container {color: #000;}.container p{padding: 10px;}
     ```

 # Basic Syntax Rules
 Hyphens and underscores are used interchangeably.